jgarr16/jrgarrigues.github.io/_posts/2018-05-12-powershell.md

 With the initial configuration out of the way you will be straight on the basics, but you're going to find that there are still a few tweaks you want to make.
 Unlike the first part, these are a little more advanced and can't be done in the graphic user interface (GUI).
 Fittingly, they have to be made in Powershell itself.

 Open a PowerShell window and type in the following command:
 `$host.privatedata`
+You'll be presented with the color schema for some additional components that looks something like this:
+`
+ErrorForegroundColor    : Red
+ErrorBackgroundColor    : Black
+WarningForegroundColor  : Yellow
+WarningBackgroundColor  : Black
+DebugForegroundColor    : Yellow
+DebugBackgroundColor    : Black
+VerboseForegroundColor  : Yellow
+VerboseBackgroundColor  : Black
+ProgressForegroundColor : Yellow
+ProgressBackgroundColor : DarkCyan
+`